Indianapolis Cultural Districts

-Indianapolis has seven designated neighborhoods as Cultural Districts, first established in 1999: Broad Ripple Village; Mass Ave; Fountain Square; Wholesale District; Canal and White River State Park; Indiana Avenue; and Market East.
-The purpose of these designations was to capitalize on cultural institutions within historically significant neighborhoods unique to the city's heritage for economic development and revitalization.
+Seven neighborhoods in Indianapolis, Indiana, are designated as official Cultural Districts.
+These are Broad Ripple Village, Canal and White River State Park, Fountain Square, Indiana Avenue, Market East, Mass Ave, and the Wholesale District.

+Indianapolis's cultural district program was established as an economic development initiative of the Bart Peterson administration to promote public art and market the city as a cultural destination.
+Peterson formed the Indianapolis Cultural Development Commission whose steering committee selected the initial five cultural districts in 2003.

 Broad Ripple Village

 Originally established as independent municipality on a meander of the White River, Broad Ripple was annexed by the City of Indianapolis in 1922.
 Present-day Broad Ripple retains much of its pre-annexation character.

 It currently hosts an active social scene, fueled by the student population of nearby Butler University.
 A large number of private art galleries, bars, and independently owned restaurants line the district's streets.
 There are various venues for eating, drinking, entertainment, and shopping.
 Located on the Monon Trail, Broad Ripple is also popular with recreational trail users, including bicyclists and runners.

 Points of interest in the district include: